 Ideal growing conditions help any plant grow faster, including a bonsai tree.
 If the tree lacks the sunlight, soil and temperature that it prefers, its growth will slow.
 The specific growing conditions for a bonsai tree depend on the species you choose.

 Ensure you're providing the amount and type of light your tree prefers.
 Some bonsai tree species prefer direct light, while others like bright, indirect light.
-Pot it in the type of soil it prefers, which should be well-draining soil to prevent root damage.
-Some species also need humidity to grow well, so you might need to use a pebble-filled tray or mist the tree.
+Pot it using the type of soil it prefers, which should be well-draining to prevent root damage.
+Some species also need humidity to grow well, so you might need to use a water-filled pebble tray or mist the tree.

 Feed and Water Consistently